oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 .. attribute:: oracledb.queueRequests

     This property was removed in node-oracledb 3.0 and queuing was always enabled.
-In node-oracledb 5.0, set ``queueMax`` to 0 to disable queuing.
+From node-oracledb 5.0, set ``queueMax`` to 0 to disable queuing.
     See :ref:`Connection Pool Queue <connpoolqueue>` for more information.

 .. attribute:: oracledb.queueTimeout

+    .. versionadded:: 1.7

     This property is the number of milliseconds after which connection requests waiting in the connection request queue are terminated.
 If